magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7580-->

-*  Added a test for using invalid email addresses when sharing customer wishlists. `StorefrontShareWishlistEntityTest` has been refactored.
-StorefrontCustomerShareWishlistActionGroup has been deprecated. _Fix submitted by Dmitry Tsymbal in pull request [28330](https://github.com/magento/magento2/pull/28330)_.
+*  Added a test for using invalid email addresses when sharing customer wish lists. `StorefrontShareWishlistEntityTest` has been refactored. `StorefrontCustomerShareWishlistActionGroup` has been deprecated. _Fix submitted by Dmitry Tsymbal in pull request [28330](https://github.com/magento/magento2/pull/28330)_.
 [GitHub-28377](https://github.com/magento/magento2/issues/28377)

 <!--- ENGCOM-7717-->